 Carpets are often the home of both odors and germs.
 If the previous owners had pets, there may be pet smells in the carpets in places that you don’t expect.
 Plus, carpets can harbor germs, bacteria, and allergens.
 The best way to get your carpets free of odors and germs is to have them professionally cleaned.
-Schedule a carpet cleaner to come before you move in any furniture, You don’t want to trap a cat urine stain under your bed without realizing it and then having to tear apart your room to find the source of the smell.
+Schedule a carpet cleaner to come before you move in any furniture.
+You don’t want to trap a cat urine stain under your bed without realizing it and then have to tear apart your room to find the source of the smell.

 Windows and Mirrors

 Windows and mirrors are some surfaces in the home that are pretty easy to tell when they are dirty.
 That’s why many people clean them before they even list their house.
 Take a look at your glass surfaces in your home.
 If they look like they have been cleaned recently, they probably have and you can skip them for now.
 If they have streaks or otherwise look dirty, clean them with a good glass cleaner.

 Tile and Countertops

 The surfaces that are most common in your bathroom and kitchen are also the most prone to mold and bacteria growth.
 Take the time to scrub the tile and grout, or have a professional tile cleaner take care of it for you.
 This will help remove any mold that may be growing your home.
 Also clean any other surfaces that are in these rooms, such as the tub, toilet, countertops and more, just to be sure they are clean and sanitary for your family.

 If you’re getting the fridge with the house and not buying your own, you’ll want to clean it.
 Pull out all of the drawers and wipe them thoroughly out.
 Use a sanitizing wipe to kill any germs that may have been left behind by the previous owners.
 Also clean any other large appliances left behind, such as the stove.
 Some appliances, like a dishwasher, will have a wash cycle that you can run with a special cleaner to do the work for you.